 You also can upload a retina logo and, in addition, combine a logo image with text (You can type the text like in the image above or leave the text field black, and in this case, the text will be the site title set on WP > Dashboard > Settings > General).

 Finally, watch this video on the Ink WordPress Theme documentation, guide & tutorial to see in detail.

 In this area of your Ink WordPress Theme documentation, guide & tutorial, you will be able to upload your website header a top header alert message that can be used to show to your users and views some message like promotion calls or some important notice.

-You can enable or disable this area if you want to use you can add a background color or image, the spacing, and the text content.
-Finally, you can see an example of this usage of the following attached on the Ink WordPress Theme documentation, guide & tutorial.
+You can enable or disable this area.
+If you want to use, you can add a background color or image, spacing, and text content.
+Finally, you can see an example of this usage in the following attached Ink WordPress Theme documentation, guide & tutorial.